jamiejackson/docker-secret-hash/README.md

 # docker-secret-hash
 Use hash tokens in docker compose secret names to get around immutable docker secret limitations.
 (See https://github.com/moby/moby/issues/29882#issuecomment-475807643 )

+This uses file-based secrets.
+The secret hasher image would need to be tweaked if the secrets came from some other secret store.

 TODO: I need to clean up this repo.

 ## Example